-All the auto-rickshaws run in the country are imported from China and huge amount of foreign exchange goes out from country.
+All the auto-rickshaws run in the country are imported from China and a huge amount of foreign exchange goes out of the country.
 So, government should take new project to produce auto-rickshaw domestically as well as improve the quality of these vehicles.

-Though, travelling is safe by auto-rickshaw but sometimes serious accident happened by this vehicle, basically, the scarf of female passengers goes to the shaft and wring within a second and the passengers injured seriously.
-To reduce this kind of accidents owner of auto rickshaw as well as the producer should cover the shaft in proper way.
+Though travelling is safe by auto-rickshaw, it sometimes causes serious accidents.
+Quite often, the scarf of female passengers goes to the shaft and wrings within a second and the passengers get seriously injured.
+To reduce this kind of accidents, owner of auto rickshaw as well as the producer should cover the shaft in a proper way.

-According to some auto-drivers rent is very high for them and it is around Tk.
-500 per day, if the owners reduce the rent then their income will increase.
-The income of rickshaw pullers is less compare to auto drivers and gradually the demand of rickshaw has decreased and they become jobless.
-Government should provide credit facility to the rickshaw pullers to buy auto-rickshaw and trained them for other jobs.
+According to some auto-drivers, rent is very high for them, which is around Tk.
+500 per day, If the owners reduce the rent then their income will increase.
+The income of rickshaw pullers is less compared to auto drivers and gradually the demand of rickshaw has decreased and they become jobless.
+Government should provide credit facility to the rickshaw pullers to buy auto-rickshaw and train them for other jobs.

 This study reveals that the socio-economic condition of auto-rickshaw drivers is better than the rickshaw pullers.
 Auto-rickshaw driving is beneficial over rickshaw pulling and day labour in terms of income, comfort and social status.
 Around 88% of urban passengers are availing this mode, now to meet their travel demand.
 High quality auto rickshaw positively affects the income of auto drivers where repairing cost and large family size negatively affect the income of auto drivers.
-In the case of rickshaw pullers, age has negative impact on income since rickshaw pulling is laborious job.
-Other cost and family size are positively related with income of rickshaw pullers because rickshaw pullers spend very low money for repairing vehicle and daily consumption purposes.
+In the case of rickshaw pullers, age has negative impact on income since rickshaw pulling is a laborious job.
+Other costs and family size are positively related with income of rickshaw pullers because rickshaw pullers spend very small amount of money for repairing vehicle and for daily consumption purposes.
 Therefore, if pullers spend more money for repairing and consumption purposes then their earning will increase.
-If family size is large, then other member can also involve in this job and family income will increase.

-Finally, government should take proper steps to control the number of rickshaw and autorickshaw in city area and improve the quality and produce locally.
+If family size is large, then other members can also involve in this job and family income will increase.
+Finally, government should take proper steps to control the number of rickshaw and auto-rickshaw in the city area and improve the quality and produce vehicles locally.

-Moreover, government should be more concerned about this employment opportunity and hence to help them through better scope of education, health, security and housing and all the above a good working environment.
+Moreover, government should be more concerned about this employment opportunity and help them through better scope of education, health, security and housing and, above all, a good working environment.